Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 This works in similar fashion as a summary.
 With the added benefit of *GPT* attempting to break down more complex explanations.
 Again, simply paste the text and add one command at the end.

 **Caution**{: .label .color-red} *GPT* may appear smart but isn‘t able to actually understand the writing.
-Edit accordingly and treat the model as you would everyone else‘s writing suggestions.
+Edit accordingly and treat the model as you would anyone else‘s writing suggestions.

 ## Sound more eloquent